nikpaa/ot-harjoitustyo/README.md

 # Python calculator

 This project contains a python calculator that uses [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) as its syntax.
-The project currently supports basic binary operations and has functionality to record user history.
+The project currently supports basic binary operations as well as exp and log and has functionality to record user history.

 ## Documentation